HanYu-me/EasyOmics_tutorial/_docs/2Analysis/0Example_data.md

 G01210	1	88622	90502
 ```

-> **Note:** EasyOmics supports the upload and analysis of large files, with a current size limit of 300Gb.
+> **Note:** EasyOmics supports the upload and analysis of large files.
+The file size limitation is based on the Disk space which docker desktop installed on.